English Version V2 – April 2006 Download as PDF for printing

 End of Turn

-because of your Builder, or because you placed the volcano-lake tile, then you
+another turn because of your Builder, or because you placed the volcano-lake

 Scoring Element |